fanluo12/LC/LinkedList/README.md

 Initiate a variable carry which carry the decimal place while (l1 != null || l2 != null || carry != 0) to loop through.
 Each time declare a Next node as 0 and assign value to it.
 The value would be the sum of l1 + l2 + carry if l1 not null else 0 also same to l2.
 Next connect cur to Next and change carry.
 After we need to update l1 and l2

+## 141. Linked List Cycle
+To determine if a linked list has cycle or not, we need to define two pointers, slow and fast where slow moves forward one node speed and fast move two node speed.
+Once slow meets fast we can know there is cycle